tweag/python-monorepo-example/content/blog/2019-10-09-bazel-cabal-stack.md

 ---
-title: "Bazel, Cabal, Stack: <br/>Why choose when you can have them all?"
+title: "Bazel, Cabal, Stack:  Why choose when you can have them all?"
 shortTitle: "Third-party Haskell libraries in Bazel"
 author: Mathieu Boespflug, Andreas Herrmann
-tags: bazel, haskell
+tags: [bazel, haskell]
 description: "Bazel gets native support for third-party Haskell libraries and building Cabal packages since the 0.10 release of rules_haskell."
 ---

 No new product created in Haskell ever starts from scratch.
 [Hackage][hackage] hosts millions of lines of third-party code, neatly and independently redistributable as [Cabal][cabal] packages.
 Now, [Bazel][bazel] has native support for building Cabal packages since the 0.10 release of [rules_haskell][haskell-build].

 Cabal packages themselves seldom start from scratch.
 That's why